-Menu Item Description MVR Layout Select a layout for the Multiviewer screen.
+Menu Item Description Frame Rate Select a frame rate for the Multiviewer connector.
+MVR Layout Select a layout for the Multiviewer screen.
 After a Multiviewer layout is selected, all the accessed input sources are displayed on the Multiviewer windows automatically.
 HDCP Select an HDCP version or turn off HDCP.